marekolsak/gpu-ratemeter/README.md

 # Introduction and Project Vision

-This is a command-line microbenchmark that measures the performance of various features of GPUs through APIs, and how well different GPUs, APIs, and API translation layers do well against each other.
+This is a command-line microbenchmark that measures the performance of various features of GPUs through APIs, and how well different GPUs, APIs, and API translation and forwarding layers do well against each other.

-It reports GPU performance in terms of pixels per clock (samples per clock), primitives per clock, draws per clock, rays per clock, memory throughput, etc. with different combinations of pipeline states, shaders, and different types of draw/compute/blit operations to gather how raw GPU performance is affected by the choice of drivers (Windows / closed-source, Mesa), APIs (DX, GL, VK), and API translation layers (DXVK, VKD3D, Zink).
+It reports GPU performance in terms of pixels per clock (samples per clock), primitives per clock, draws per clock, rays per clock, memory throughput, etc. with different combinations of pipeline states, shaders, and different types of draw/compute/blit/RT operations to gather how raw GPU performance is affected by the choice of drivers (Windows / closed-source, Mesa), APIs (DX, GL, VK), and API translation and forwarding layers (DXVK, VKD3D, Zink, WSL2, VirtIO).

-This helps driver and API translation layer developers compare the GPU performance when the same GPU is used with different drivers, APIs, API translation layers, and operating systems.
-It helps precisely identify root causes of performance differences and resolve them.
+This app allows developers to evaluate GPU performance on the same hardware across different drivers, APIs, API translation and forwarding layers, and operating systems, and to precisely identify the root causes of inefficiencies.
 The following comparisons can be made:
 - Open source vs closed source driver
 - Windows vs Linux vs Android
 - Vulkan vs OpenGL vs Zink
 - Vulkan vs DX12 vs VKD3D
 - Vulkan vs DX11 vs DXVK
+- OpenGL in WSL2 vs Vulkan in WSL2 vs DX12
 - Vulkan with graphics pipeline objects (all shaders and states known at pipeline creation) vs all dynamic state (states unknown at pipeline creation) vs graphics pipeline libraries (shaders are compiled independently with no knowledge of states and other shaders)

-For GPU vendors who know precise performance characteristics of their GPUs, this facilitates verification whether their drivers achieve the expected GPU design performance as per the HW design.

-Ideally, performance should be identical between all APIs and API translation layers and achieving expected GPU design performance, however, that's rarely the case, which necessitates targeted microbenchmarking to help precisely identify inefficiencies and resolve then.
+- VirtIO Native Context vs VirtIO VirGL/Venus vs native driver

+In an ideal world, all APIs and API translation and forwarding layers would provide equivalent performance and achieve the GPU’s expected performance envelope.
+Because this is rarely true, thorough microbenchmarking is essential.

-> [!disclaimer]
+> [!note] Disclaimer
-> Results from this app are not representative of real-world performance observed by end users.

-# How it works

-- Results are calculated from GPU timestamps.
-- Each test contains a warm-up phase where N initial iterations are discarded.
-- % progress is printed while building pipelines and executing tests.
-Results are only printed at the end (unless the test suite has multiple stages).
-- The execution time should not exceed 2 minutes on a decent desktop GPU.
-- The app is windowless and doesn't even register with the window system where that's possible.
-- If needed for debugging or developing new tests, it can save any rendered image to a PNG and open it in an image viewer.
+> The app’s results may not reflect performance across typical applications and workloads.
+The app aims to help others improve all GPU API implementations, not to serve as a ranking tool.

 # How to Run